Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Inferred Social Norms in Occupation Classification

-We use the dataset\footnote{The dataset is publicly available at \href{http://aka.ms/biasbios}{http://aka.ms/biasbios}.} and task described by \citet{de2019bias}.
+\paragraph{Dataset} We use the dataset\footnote{The dataset is publicly available at \href{http://aka.ms/biasbios}{http://aka.ms/biasbios} and licensed under the MIT License.} and task described by \citet{de2019bias}.
 The dataset, containing 397,340 biographies spanning twenty-eight occupations, is obtained by using regular expressions to filter the Common Crawl for online biographies.

-Each biography is labeled with its gender based on the use of "she" or "he" pronouns; biographies that contain neither pronoun are not captured in the original data (in Section \ref{nbanal}, we study the effect of \snob~on a newly-collected small set of biographies with nonbinary pronouns).
-Let $H_c$, $S_c$ be the sets of biographies in occupation $c$ using "he" and "she" respectively. $|H_c|,|S_c|$ are the numbers of biographies in the respective sets.
+Each biography is labeled with its gender based on the use of ``she'' or ``he'' pronouns (in Appendix \ref{nbanal}, we study \snob~on a newly-collected small set of biographies with nonbinary pronouns).
+Let $H_c$, $S_c$ be the sets of biographies in occupation $c$ using ``he'' and ``she'', respectively. $|H_c|,|S_c|$ are the numbers of biographies in the respective sets.
 To preserve the ratios between $|H_c|$ and $|S_c|$, we use a stratified split to create the training, validation, and test datasets, containing 65\%, 10\%, and 25\% of the biographies respectively.
-This split is used by other work focused on this dataset \citep{de2019bias, romanov2019s}.
+This split is consistent with other work that uses this dataset \citep{de2019bias, romanov2019s}.
 We use the data to train and evaluate algorithms that predict a biography's occupation title from the subsequent sentences.
+For training, we remove names, titles, and explicit gender indicators.\footnote{Consistent with previous work \citep{de2019bias}, we used regular expressions to remove the following words from the data: he, she, her, his, him, hers, himself, herself, mr, mrs, ms, ph, dr. }